Visa France

 In dark blue : Schengen area

-In dark grey : Visa required to enter or transit any Schengen country
+In dark gray : Visa required to enter or transit any Schengen country

 Which countries require no visa to visit France?

-Nationals of the following countries and territories, holding a valid passport, can enter the Schengen area, Bulgaria, Croatia, Cyprus and Romania without a visa, for short stays (generally 90 days out of a 180-day period): Albania, Andorra, Antigua & Barbuda, Argentina, Australia, Bahamas, Barbados, Bosnia & Herzegovina, Brazil, Brunei, Canada, Chile, Colombia, Costa Rica, Dominica, El Salvador, Georgia, Grenada, Guatemala, Honduras, Hong Kong (China), Israel, Japan, Kiribati, Macao (China), Malaysia, Marshall Islands, Mauritius, Mexico, Micronesia, Moldova, Monaco, Montenegro, New Zealand, Nicaragua, Northern Macedonia, Palau, Panama, Paraguay, Peru, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Samoa, San Marino, Serbia, Seychelles, Singapore, Solomon Islands, South Korea, Republic of China (Taiwan), Timor-Leste, Tonga, Trinidad and Tobago, Tuvalu, Ukraine, United Arab Emirates, United Kingdom, United States, Uruguay, Vatican City and Venezuela.
+Nationals of the following countries and territories, holding a valid passport, can enter the Schengen area without a visa, in Bulgaria, Croatia, Cyprus and Romania, for short stays (typically 90 days over a 180-day period): Albania, Andorra, Antigua & Barbuda, Argentina, Australia, Bahamas, Barbados, Bosnia & Herzegovina, Brazil, Brunei, Canada, Chile, Colombia, Costa Rica, Dominica, El Salvador, Georgia, Grenada, Guatemala, Honduras, Hong Kong (China), Israel, Japan, Kiribati, Macao (China), Malaysia, Marshall Islands, Mauritius, Mexico, Micronesia, Moldova, Monaco, Montenegro, New Zealand, Nicaragua, Northern Macedonia, Palau, Panama, Paraguay, Peru, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Samoa, San Marino, Serbia, Seychelles, Singapore, Solomon Islands, South Korea, Republic of China (Taiwan), Timor-Leste, Tonga, Trinidad and Tobago, Tuvalu, Ukraine, United Arab Emirates, United Kingdom, United States, Uruguay, Vatican City and Venezuela.

 What documents do I need to apply for a visa to France?

 The documents you need to provide depend on the reason for your presence in France.
-The experts will provide you with a detailed and precise list depending on the reason: employment, family reunion, internship, studies, etc. However, there are a few common documents:
+The experts will provide you with a detailed and precise list depending on the reason: employment, family reunification, internships, studies, etc. However, some documents are common:

-• A travel document (passport), issued less than 10 years ago, with at least 2 blank pages, valid for at least 3 months beyond the date on which you plan to leave the Schengen area or, in the case of a long-stay visa, valid for at least three months beyond the expiry date of the visa you are applying for.
+• A travel document (passport), issued less than 10 years ago, with at least 2 blank pages, valid for at least 3 months longer than the date on which you plan to leave the Schengen area, or, in the case of a long-stay visa, valid for at least three months longer than the expiry date of the visa applied for.

 Which is the easiest visa to obtain for France?

 There is no visa for France that is generally considered easier to obtain than others.
-The decision to grant or refuse a visa for France depends on many factors, such as the reasons for your trip, your personal and professional situation, your travel history and your financial situation.
+The decision to grant or refuse a visa for France depends on many factors, such as reasons for your trip, your personal situation And professionalyour travel history and your financial situation.

-If you wish to travel to France for tourist purposes, you will generally need to apply for a short-stay visa, also known as a Schengen visa.
+If you wish to travel to France for tourist purposes, you will generally need to apply for a short-stay visa, also known as a "visa de court séjour".
+Schengen visa.
 This type of visa allows you to stay in France for up to 90 days within a 180-day period.
-To obtain a short-stay visa, you'll usually need to provide documents such as a valid passport, proof of your financial situation, proof of accommodation in France and a return ticket.
+To obtain a short-stay visa, you will generally need to provide documents such as a valid passport, proof of your financial situation, proof of accommodation in France and a return ticket.

 If you wish to stay in France for a longer period, you may need to apply for a long-stay visa, also known as a temporary residence visa.
 This type of visa allows you to stay in France for up to a year, and can be renewed if necessary.
 To obtain a long-stay visa, you will generally need to provide documents such as a valid passport, proof of your financial situation, proof of accommodation in France and proof of your activity in France (for example, a letter of employment or a certificate of studies).